pranabdas/espresso/docs/theory/dft.md

 consistency is achieved.

 ![self-consistent-solution](../../static/img/self-consistent-solution.webp)

-<p className="fig-caption">Self consistency loop in DFT calculation.
-The above screenshot was taken from lecture slide of Professor Ralph Gevauer from <a href="http://indico.ictp.it/event/9616/other-view?view=ictptimetable"> ICTP MAX School 2021</a>.</p>
+<span className="fig-caption">Self consistency loop in DFT calculation.
+The above screenshot was taken from lecture slide of Professor Ralph Gevauer from <a href="http://indico.ictp.it/event/9616/other-view?view=ictptimetable"> ICTP MAX School 2021</a>.</span>

 The potential due to the ions is replaced by the pseudo potentials which removes the oscillations near the atomic core (reducing number of required plane wave